Stephenremmi/Blog/README.md

 ### User Story
 Here are the features in summary:
-* User can create the account and sign in to the app.
+* User can view the blog posts on the site
-* User receives a welcoming email he/she signs up.
-* User can view pitches other people have posted
+* User sees random quotes on the site
-* User can to view the pitches i have created in his or her profile page.
+* User can view the most recent posts
+* User can subscribe to blog mailing list and receives an email alert when a new post is made.
-* User can comment on the different pitches and leave feedback
+* User can comment on blog posts
-* User can submit a pitch in any of the provided categories
+* User can like a blog post.
-* User can view the different categories

 ### Requirements
 * This python program requires python 3+ (and pip) installed.A guide on how to install can be found [here](https://www.python.org/)